afreeorange/mock-api/README.md

     - 👤 when the `type` is "individual"
 * A small flag based on a field's `countryCode`
 * The field's area in acres based on its `geoData`

+We use (a highly customized extension of) [Reactstrap](https://reactstrap.github.io/) for our products so we'd prefer if you used that in your solution.

+### Please note!

+👉 **If you're comfortable with another React UI library, please use it instead**.

+👉 **Don't worry about how your solution looks** (we have a fantastic Design team for that.)
+Just focus on the _states_ of the app and the _information_ you're showing the user.

+👉 Please be prepared for questions about **how you'd test your app**.

+👉 Please be prepared for broad discussions about **state management and performance.**

 ### Country Flags